simon-xe-wang/fibo/Tests.md

 #More Tests
 Besides the basic functional testing, the following test areas are worthy to think about:

-- Max number system support
+- Max number system supports

-It's impossible for system to support unlimited value.
-We should have one value from customer and see if system can hold it and transfer it over network.
+-
+The max number tested is 100,000.
+Not sure if max integer works which depends on how much memory a host has.

+- Failure Handling Test
+Even each service only has 1 instance running, when executor service is down, no task loss or handled multiple times.

 - Load Testing

-Normal concurrent users keep loading the system with varrious number.
+Assuming each service only has 1 instance, make 100 or 200 concurrent users keep loading the system with varrious number.
 Expect each request is returned in accepted duration and no error happened.
+On the host where fetch service runs, the CPU usage should be < 50%.

 - Performance Testing